 - We had leftover Savory Mashed Butternut Squash on hand to make this recipe.
 You could use other types of mashed or puréed squash that you might have.

 - If you want to make some roasted garlic to use for this recipe, cut the root end off the head of garlic, exposing the bottom of the garlic cloves.
-Drizzle exposed cloves with 1 tsp of the olive oil.
+Drizzle exposed cloves with 1 teaspoon of the olive oil.
 Wrap the garlic in aluminum foil, and roast for about 40 minutes at 400 degrees until the garlic has become soft and browned.
 Set the garlic aside to cool, and squeeze out what you need when it is needed for the recipe.

 Keywords: leftover squash recipes, butternut squash pasta, leftover squash and turkey, leftover turkey recipes